-As a school we have a statutory and moral duty to provide students in Years 8 13 with information, advice and guidance.
+As a school we have a statutory and moral duty to provide students in Years 8 to 13 with careers education, information, advice and guidance.
 This is extended in Dronfield Henry Fanshawe School to include Year 7.

 Guidance takes place within the curriculum and with one to one interviews.
 Please liaise with Mr K Pickles regarding your child's interview.
 Interview slots are communicated via your child's mentor although we actively encourage Parental involvement in this process.